jay1999ke/autoSense/README.md

 A Minimalist Deep learning library

-We introduce autoTensor, a boxed pytorch tensor capable of backpropagation using automatic differntiation.
+We introduce autoTensor, a wrapped pytorch tensor capable of backpropagation using automatic differntiation.
+(Even though, pytorch's tensor itself is made for AD :P )

 ## autoDiff: Reverse Accumulation Mode Automatic Differntiation